zng-ui/zng/TODO/_current.md

   focus to first child.
   - Use `navigation_origin`, don't scroll if it is set?

-# Drag & Drop

-* Drag/move inside window.
-    - Integrate with `touch_transform`.
-* Drag and drop across apps with visual feedback.
-    - Visual can be a screen capture of the widget by default.
-    - Browsers do this, with some fade-out mask effect and text selection clipping.

 # Publish

 * Publish if there is no missing component that could cause a core API refactor.